USDA-FSA/fsa-design-system-draft-content/_posts/2016-06-28-accessibility-forms.md

 1. Identify each form element.
 2. Find all instructions associated with each element.
-  * __If a form element isn't programatically associated with ALL instructions, this is a failure.__
+  * __If a form element isn't programmatically associated with ALL instructions, this is a failure.__
 3. Ensure all field elements are accessible via the keyboard.
   * __If the form cannot be filled out with just a keyboard, this is a failure.__
 4. Check for title tags.